joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

     songTitles[5] = "Happy Birthday";

-If the Array or Vector doesn’t already have an element at that index, the index is created and the value is stored there.
+If the Array or Vector doesn't already have an element at that index, the index is created and the value is stored there.
 If a value exists at that index, the new value replaces the existing one.

 An Array object allows you to create an element at any index.
 However, with a Vector object you can only assign a value to an existing index or to the next available index.
-The next available index corresponds to the Vector object’s `length` property.
+The next available index corresponds to the Vector object's `length` property.
 The safest way to add a new element to a Vector object is to use code like this listing: